This low-growing plant blooms like crazy during mild spring and fall temperatures.

-Sweet alyssum is a wonderful cool-season annual that seems to bloom its head off in mild spring weather.
-This plant has been a long-time favorite because of its dainty blossoms on tight mounds of foliage.
-These plants work great as landscape edging plants in the garden and even in containers.
+Sweet alyssum is a wonderful cool-season annual that has been a long-time favorite because of its dainty blossoms on tidy mounds of foliage.
+These plants make excellent landscape edging plants in the garden and even in containers.
 Plant them in masses to create an abundance of its light honey fragrance.
-Sweet alyssums are great for attracting pollinators to your garden.
+Sweet alyssums also will draw all sorts of pollinators to your garden.

-Alyssum is most often found in a crisp, clean white.
-However, sometimes you will see the flowers in deep purple, light pink, or even a soft peach color.
-The abundant white blooms make this plant easy to use in garden designs—they can truly go with everything.
+Alyssum flowers are most often found in a crisp, clean white.
+However, sometimes you will see deep purple, light pink, or even soft peachy hued varieties.
+The abundant white blooms make this plant easy to use in garden designs because they can truly go with everything.
 Put them at the bases of plants to cover the ground and draw even more pollinators to your garden.
-Sweet alyssums are also valuable for their early spring blooms when nothing else has taken off.
+Sweet alyssum is also valuable for its early spring blooms when nothing else has taken off.

 Alyssums are easy plants to start from seed.
-Because they are cool-season annuals, they can be sown from seed directly in your garden several weeks before the last frost.
+Because they are cool-season annuals, they can be sown directly in your garden a few weeks before the last frost date for your area.
 They don't mind the cold, as long as it isn't a hard freeze.
 If you want an even quicker impact in your garden, start seeds indoors 5-6 weeks before the last frost date.
 It is best to plant alyssum in well-drained soil, keeping plants evenly moist throughout the season.

 Because alyssum is a cool-season annual, plants will generally stop blooming to conserve energy in the summer.
 However, there are some varieties that are much more tolerant of the heat and will give you more bloom time.
 In most cases, varieties with darker-colored blossoms tend to have less heat resistance than the pure white varieties.

-Because sweet alyssum is such a popular garden plant, there has been a lot of research done in trying to make them even better for the garden, most of which has focused on creating varieties that are more heat tolerant and continue to bloom throughout the summer.
-Varieties like 'Snow Princess' have been great breakthroughs in this area, and have proven to persist through the summer.
-Soon, there may even be colored varieties that can venture into the fall!
+Because sweet alyssum is such a popular bedding and container plant, there has been a lot of research done in trying to make them even better for the garden, most of which has focused on creating varieties that are more heat tolerant and continue to bloom throughout the summer.
+Varieties like 'Snow Princess' have been breakthroughs in this area, and have proven to persist through the summer.
+Soon, there may even be varieties in other colors than white that will bloom into the fall!